TheLemonPig/OpAL/README.md

 This repository builds off from `OpAL_in_Grid_World` by damir0401: https://github.com/damir0401/OpAL_in_Grid_World

+Which in turn builds off from blogs and code from: https://mpatacchiola.github.io/blog/

 ## Repository Overview

 This repository includes code for an extended OpAL* model, along with baseline RL models to compare against.